Exploring Boulevard Heights

-Nestled in the southern part of St. Louis, Boulevard Heights is a charming neighborhood that can sometimes be underappreciated.
+In the southern part of St. Louis, Boulevard Heights is a charming neighborhood that can sometimes be underappreciated.
 However, those who live there know it as a tight-knit community with easy access to some of the best amenities the city has to offer.
 From its close proximity to the sprawling Carondelet Park to the convenient access to Highway 55, Boulevard Heights is a neighborhood worth exploring.

 Location and History of Boulevard Heights

-The Boulevard Heights boundaries are defined by the City limits to the South, Gravois to the West, and I-55 to Grand to Loughborough and Leona on the East.
+The Boulevard Heights boundaries are the City limits to the South, Gravois to the West, and I-55 to Grand to Loughborough and Leona on the East.
 Although several subdivisions were in place along Grand Avenue before 1910, a great majority of Boulevard Heights had not been fully developed until after the Second World War.
 The 180 acre Carondelet Park, a hub of the neighborhood, was purchased for $165,000 plus $35,000 for improvements in 1874.

 Carondelet Park: The Heart of the Neighborhood

-• Athletic Facilities: Sports enthusiasts will appreciate the tennis courts, soccer fields, and baseball diamonds scattered throughout the park.
+Sports enthusiasts will appreciate the tennis courts, soccer fields, and baseball diamonds scattered throughout the park.
 The Carondelet Park Rec Complex/Gateway Region YMCA is located in the eastern part of the park and includes a popular aquatic center.

-• Picnic Areas and Pavilions: Ideal for family gatherings or casual picnics, the park offers numerous shaded areas equipped with picnic tables and BBQ pits.
+Ideal for family gatherings or casual picnics, the park offers numerous shaded areas equipped with picnic tables and BBQ pits.
+Free summer concerts have been taking place in the park for 35 years.

-Housing in Boulevard Heights
+Boulevard Heights Housing

 Shopping and Dining Near Boulevard Heights